Non-Surgical Injection Treatments

-Surgery is not necessarily the first or only option to relieving pain.
-Depending on the injury, level of pain and patient history, conservative treatments start as treatment options.
-These include Physical Therapy, anti-inflammatory medications, ice and avoiding certain activities may be a part of treatment.
+Surgery is not necessarily the first or only option to relieve pain.
+Conservative treatments start as treatment options depending on the injury, level of pain, and patient history.
+These include Physical Therapy, anti-inflammatory medications, ice, and avoiding certain activities may be a part of treatment.

 These injections provide relief for 3 to 6 months and can be repeated no more than 4 times year.
 Sometimes it takes several weeks for the injections to provide relief.